Once you’ve learned about audience reports and know a few things about how people behave on your website, it’s time to find out where they come from.

 - Navigate to Reports.

-- On the left, click a report you want to work with.
+- On the left, click the report you want to work with.

 First, we will look at the channel report.